 Tips for creating a better work-life balance

 1. Set and respect boundaries: Set and communicate your boundaries to colleagues and clients.
 These should include when you will and won’t be working so they don’t expect you to be available 24/7.
 Also, be honest about your personal needs.
 Let your boss know which regular activities in your personal life are non-negotiable, whether putting your children to bed or doing yoga – whatever matters for you.

 2. Prioritize your health: Recognize the importance of your overall well-being.
 Get the right food and nutrition, exercise, and prioritize self-care and your emotional well-being.

 3. Learn to say no. Learning to say has been the hardest thing I have learned through the years.
 Although saying no is crucial to setting and respecting boundaries, I tend to always put other people’s needs before mine.
+This give work stress room to take over.
 But more and more am learning to articulate and prioritize what I have on my plate.
 I am learning to say no to new projects, and extra commitments do not contribute to achieving my work or personal objectives.